siyasathaye/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

-Next, we actually tested whether the missingness of CUSTOMERS.AFFECTED depends on CAUSE.CATEGORY using a permutation test.
-We encoded each cause category as a numeric code and computed our test statistic: the difference in the mean encoded cause category between rows where CUSTOMERS.AFFECTED is missing and rows where it is not.
+Next, we actually tested whether the missingness of `'CUSTOMERS.AFFECTED'` depends on `'CAUSE.CATEGORY'` using a permutation test.
+We encoded each cause category as a numeric code and computed our test statistic: the difference in the mean encoded cause category between rows where `'CUSTOMERS.AFFECTED'` is missing and rows where it is not.

 We calculated an observed test statistic of (~-1.57) and then we generated 5,000 permutations of the missingness labels to simulate a null distribution where missingness is independent of cause category.
 The histogram below shows this null distribution, with the observed statistic marked by a red vertical line.

 Our observed value lies far outside the range of permuted statistics, producing a p-value of 0.0.
 This means none of the 5,000 shuffled datasets produced a difference as extreme as the real one.
-Therefore, we have strong evidence that missingness in CUSTOMERS.AFFECTED does depend on outage cause and is not random.
+Therefore, we have strong evidence that missingness in `'CUSTOMERS.AFFECTED'` does depend on outage cause and is not random.

 <iframe
   src="assets/missingness_dep_cause.html"